Concepts

 , andShopContactInfo

 information. - For more information, refer to the Webhook Subscriptions section of the Classic Checkout API documentation.
-Instructions on authenticating a plugin can also be found on Getting Started with Plugins.

 - Integration webhooks